 The most easily debatable part of these violations typically relates to whether another vehicle was approaching within 200 feet (or whatever the distance specified in the statute).
 If you're certain another car was not approaching within this distance, it might be helpful to bring in a map with the relevant distances and features clearly marked.

 You might also be able to challenge the officer's conclusion that another car was within this distance by getting the officer to admit on cross-examination that he or she just estimated the distance but did not actually measure it.
 There could also be a defense based on the turn not taking place in a residential district (as with business district violations, you'll need to look this up and check the location).

 Most states also have a U-turn law that applies to areas outside residential and business districts.
 These laws usually read something like this:

 No person shall make a U-turn upon any highway where the driver of such vehicle does not have an unobstructed view for 200 feet in both directions along the highway.

-This law applies to areas of any highway that are not labeled a "residence," "business," or other specified district.
-Here you are free to make a legal U-turn, provided you have an unobstructed view for the number of feet specified in your state law.
+Under these laws, you're free to make a legal U-turn as long as you have an unobstructed view for the number of feet specified in your state law.
 It doesn't matter whether other vehicles are approaching within that distance, so long as you can see them clearly and it's safe to make the turn.
-You can often use maps, diagrams, or pictures to demonstrate that you could see more than the distance specified by law.
-(For defenses to a charge that your turn was unsafe, see below.)

 No person shall turn a vehicle from a direct course or move right or left upon a roadway until such movement can be made with reasonable safety and then only after the giving of an appropriate signal in the event any other vehicle may be affected by the movement.